 Speaking at a regional media forum, Thabo Mkhize, Director of Programming at Eastern Cape Radio Network, highlighted the transformative potential of AI.
 “AI is not here to replace broadcasters; it’s a tool to amplify creativity and better connect with listeners,” he said.

 Broadcasters are particularly focused on using AI for tasks such as personalising playlists, improving news delivery, and analysing listener data to inform programming decisions.
-However, there is a strong emphasis on responsible deployment to avoid issues such as bias, misinformation, or undermining local culture.
+However, there is a strong emphasis on responsible deployment to avoid issues such as bias, misinformation, and the undermining of local culture.

 “Radio is about trust,” noted Nomsa Dlamini, Chief Technology Officer at Radio Eastern Cape.
 “Our goal is to leverage AI to serve our audience, not to exploit them.
 Responsible AI ensures that innovation and ethics go hand in hand.”